NCAR/CTSM-Tutorial/README.md

   ![Screen Shot 2022-05-17 at 1 58 17 AM](https://user-images.githubusercontent.com/17344536/168760701-e436721a-3b84-4d82-b28c-026890a22266.png)

-- Enter your username and passsword provided with your tutorial registration
+- Enter your username and password provided with your tutorial registration
 - This should launch a JupyterLab window in your browser.

 ## Step 2: Clone CTSM Tutorial Repository